 |Please review our list of Frequently Asked Questions below for answers to common questions and concerns.
 If you do not find the answer to your question, please contact us.

-having suicidal thoughts talking to someone may help.
+If you are experiencing an emotional crisis, family crisis, or having suicidal thoughts, talking to someone may help.
 The National HopeLine Network has trained counselors available 24 hours a day, seven days a week.
 Don’t wait.
 Call Now!
-1-800-SUICIDE (784-2433)
+1 (800) SUICIDE (784-2433)

 If you or someone you know is a danger to themselves or others, please call 911.
 Many law enforcement agencies have officers who have been trained to respond to persons who may be experiencing a mental health related crisis.

-- What does the NAMI acronym stand for?
+2. What does the NAMI acronym stand for?

 NAMI was founded in 1979 as the National Alliance on Mental Illness.
 “NAMI” was officially made our corporate name in 1997, after a vote of the membership.
 This was done after years of discussion that the full name was not person-first language and perpetuated the very stigma we hope to erase.

-- My friend or family member is in jail due to his/her mental illness.
+3. My friend or family member is in jail due to his/her mental illness.
 How can we help?

 Your family member has a right to treatment while in jail.
 Telling the sheriff, the jail nurse, the jail doctor, the lawyer and/or the judge that your family member needs medicine and what types of medicine are being taken may get results more quickly.

-trouble with the law, The Texas Appleseed project has produced a Handbook for Persons with Mental Illness and their Families which can be found on their website at: http://www.texasappleseed.net/handbook.html
+For basic information about finding help when you are in trouble with the law, The Texas Appleseed project has produced a handbook for individuals with mental illness and their families.

-- I cannot afford my medication/doctor’s fees.
+4. I cannot afford my medication/doctor’s fees.
 Where can I go for financial assistance?

 Unfortunately NAMI Texas cannot provide direct financial assistance.
 As a nonprofit organization, NAMI’s work focuses on support, education and advocacy.

 Your community mental health care center may offer medication and mental health care services on a sliding scale basis.
 To learn more about your community mental health center in your area and the services that are available, you can contact your local mental health authority.

 To find the proper mental health authority and their telephone number, please go the DSHS website http://www.dshs.state.tx.us/mhservices/default.shtm